artikblue/artikblue.github.io/_posts/2020-04-30-reversing-radare-4-ii.md

 ---
 layout: post
-title:  "Reverse engineering 32 and 64 bits binaries with Radare2 - 4 - II (more strings)"
+title:  Reverse engineering 32 and 64 bits binaries with Radare2 - 4 - II (more strings)
-tags: [reversing, c, radare]
+tags: reversing c radare
-featured_image_thumbnail: assets/images/radare2/radare2_5.png
+image: '/images/radare2/radare2_5.png'
-featured_image: assets/images/radare2/radare2_5.png
+date: 2020-04-30 15:01:35 -0700
 ---

 On this one, we are going to walk a little bit more through char arrays and strings to set solid fundamentals on the topic so we can move on and study more complex data structures (such as multi-dimensional arrays and structs).